mshanemc/deploy-to-sfdx/README.md

 ---

+## Testing

+There's unit tests in tests/unitTests.
+Run these to not break stuff.
+Integration (tests/integrationTests) are harder.
+You'll need some dynos running in your test environment.
+Then `export DEPLOYER_TESTING_ENDPOINT=[the url of your dev environment]` `mocha tests/integrationTests/*Test.js`

+This is deploying actual repos from github.
+They're defined in the top of deployTest.js.
+If you have repos you really care about, add them!

+NOTE: This is using up your scratch org quotas.
+The tests delete the orgs, so it's minimally wastefuly, but still expect it to take a while AND watch your daily limit.

 ## Setting up a repo (optional)

 So you need a target repo to deploy (see examples below).
 If your repo is simple, the tool will do the default behavior (create, push source, open).